alirezanaeimi83/it-resources/Documentation/Checklist/PC-Virus-Removal.md

 Service Summary:
 • Malware threats removed: 18
 • Adware threats removed: 62
-• Operating system checked and corruption was repaired.
+• Disk file system checked and errors were repaired.
-• Drive file system checked and errors were repaired.
+• Windows integrity checked and corruption was repaired.
 • Removed potentially unwanted programs from device that can cause instability, slowdowns, and deliver advertisement.*
 • Optimized registry and removed unnecessary junk files to speed up boot time.
 • Windows updated to latest version avaliable for this unit (Version 1809).